NBN outages and service status in Murray Bridge, South Australia

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Murray Bridge, State of South Australia
+NBN Issues Reports Near Murray Bridge, South Australia

 Latest outage, problems and issue reports in Murray Bridge and nearby locations: